 By evaluating inventory and classifying it under the principles of ABC analysis, companies can identify the areas of manufacturing or sales that bring in the most value.
-The main advantage of the technique is that it helps identify goods consumers buy most often and monitor availability to avoid stockout.
-So, businesses can focus on high-priority products that bring good ROI.
+The main advantage of this technique is that it enables you to determine the goods that consumers buy most often and monitor their availability to avoid stockout.
+Hence, businesses can focus on high-priority products that bring good ROI.

 One more advantage of this method is the efficient allocation of resources.
 With ABC analysis, you can spend more money on purchasing goods popular among customers and ultimately bring good profit to your company.
 Moreover, it enables you to reduce costs on items that bring little or no profit and just gather dust on the shelves of your warehouse.

-The disadvantages of the method include conflicts with traditional costing systems and substantial costs.
-Routine analysis of high-priority products requires higher expenses, that’s why a company should prepare some extra costs.
+The disadvantages of the method include conflicts with traditional costing systems and substantial expenditures.
+Routine analysis of high-priority products requires higher expenses, which is why a company should prepare some extra costs.

 The pros and cons are clear now, so let’s figure out how to organize the process.

-To do an effective ABC analysis, you need to follow a certain sequence of actions.
-We’ve prepared 6 steps for you to consider when implementing this method into your business strategy.
+To do an effective ABC analysis, you need to follow a particular sequence of actions.
+We’ve prepared six steps for you to consider when implementing this method into your business strategy.
 Stick to these steps to conduct a successful analysis.

 - Sort your goods.
 Before diving into the process, sort your products based on their cost.
 Rank them from the most expensive to the cheapest ones.

-- Figure out the impact of products on your company.
+- Figure out the impact of your products on the company.
 List down the products in a spreadsheet and find out the influence each of them has on your business.
 Divide the goods and their annual costs.

-- Divide products into three classes based on demand.
-Now it’s time to split up your goods into classes based on the main principle of ABC analysis.
-Divide your products into three classes: A — most valuable products that bring 80% of profit, category B — less popular and valuable products that bring 15%, and C — items that bring 5% of revenue.
+- Divide your products into three classes based on demand.
+Now it’s time to split up your goods into categories based on the main principle of ABC analysis.
+Divide your products into three groups: A — the most valuable products that bring 80% of your profit, category B — less popular and valuable products that bring 15%, and C — items that bring 5% of revenue.

 - Analyze the obtained data.
-In the end, you’ll have a spreadsheet with items that generate the most revenue and those that aren’t popular with buyers.
+In the end, you’ll have a spreadsheet with items that generate the most revenue and those that aren’t popular with your buyers.
 Check out the list to find the money makers at the top.
 Once you obtain the necessary information about high priority and low priority products, use it to your advantage.
-Bear in mind that you still need to track the pricing and the selling performance of the goods to ensure that their positions don’t fluctuate.
+Remember that you still need to track your goods’ pricing and selling performance to ensure that their positions don’t fluctuate.

-In a nutshell, the technique is especially useful in warehouse management to identify the items that bring the highest profit and products that a business owner doesn’t need to replenish.
+In a nutshell, the technique is especially useful in terms of warehouse management.
+It helps identify the items that bring the highest profit and products that a business owner doesn’t need to replenish.
 The analysis gives business owners a clear picture of the sales performance of certain goods.

 - In this article, you’ll find the advantages and disadvantages of ABC analysis.

-- This article uncovers 8 steps of ABC analysis.
+- This article uncovers eight steps of ABC analysis.